Back in the U.S.: Release

-Back in the U.S. was issued in November 2002 as an exclusive North American and Japanese release (an international edition with a slight track listing change, entitled Back in the World, was released a few months later).
+Back in the U.S. was issued in November 2002 as an exclusive North American and Japanese release.
 Back in the U.S. sold well on export and gained sales of over 2 million globally.
 The album debuted at number 8 on the US charts with sales of 224,000 copies, marking his highest sales during a single week since the introduction of Nielsen SoundScan in 1991.
 The album was certified double platinum in America, for shipments of over 2 million units.
 It entered the top five on the Japanese chart, making McCartney one of the Western artists with the most top-ten albums in that country.
 Its tie-in DVD proved to be a strong seller as well.
 Back in the U.S. was the first Paul McCartney album not released on vinyl.
+It was also the last Paul McCartney album to be released on cassette in the United States until 2018’s limited release of Egypt Station and a wide release of McCartney III in 2020.
+Eastern countries such as Indonesia, however got releases on the format for his next two studio albums, Chaos and Creation in the Backyard and Memory Almost Full.